 Learn more about:

 - Types of concerns to report

-- How your call is handled
+- How your report is handled

-- Maintaining caller confidentiality and disallowing retaliation
+- Maintaining confidentiality and disallowing retaliation

-- How to call if you are hearing impaired or English is not your first language
+- How to call if you are hearing impaired

 We hope you will never have a reason to question the integrity of any person or practice you encounter at Johns Hopkins.
 However, if that reason should arise, we assure you that your concerns will be taken seriously and treated in a discreet manner.
 We also promise that no adverse action will be taken against anyone who has raised a concern in good faith.

 The Compliance Line is available to all faculty, employees and students at: